Biology

 No more than two courses can be counted from transfer credits; these must be approved by the department chairperson.

-• On-site research: Faculty members mentor students in our own laboratories.
+• On-site research: Faculty members mentor you in Simmons' state-of-the-art laboratories.
 You'll work with faculty members whose research piques your interest.

-• Off-site research: Students also explore clinical, applied, or basic research at one of the many laboratories and institutions available in the Simmons neighborhood.
+• Off-site research: You will also explore clinical, applied, or basic research at one of the many laboratories and institutions available in the Simmons neighborhood.

 • Internships: Supervised learning experiences provide opportunities for career exploration within a context of critical thinking.

-In all paths, students work closely with a faculty member who supervises the independent learning requirement and the final paper.
+In all paths, you will work closely with a faculty member who supervises the independent learning requirement and the final paper.

 Simmons' Independent Learning Requirement forms the basis for the Biology senior project, the capstone experience where majors explore a topic of interest in their field of study.
 In addition to writing a final paper, all students formally present their work at the Eastern New England Biological Conference and/or at the Simmons Biology Symposium.